ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ### BUG-51035	When performing to Altibase migration, the Not Null & Default ''(Empty String) column conversion function should be provided

-When performing from a specific DBMS to Altibase migration, Default ''(Empty String) & Not Null column does not work normally and is removed.
-When converting Not Null & Default '' columns, add the option to configure DDL suitable for Altibase.
+When performing from a specific DBMS to Altibase migration, Not Null & Default ''(Empty String) column does not work normally and is removed.
+When converting Not Null & Default '' columns for migration, add the option to configure DDL suitable for Altibase.

 ### BUG-51075	The option window requires a Scrollbar

 As options are continuously added to the Migration Center, the length of the existing Option window is too long, which may cause inconvenience to use.
-Add a scrollbar to the Option window and modify the length of the Option window to be small.
+Add a scrollbar to the Option window and modify the height of the Option window to be small.

 ### BUG-51076	The separation bar in the Migration Center main window should be adjustable by the user